-Peeling paint was present on the exterior of the home.
-In order to preserve the life of the exterior surfaces and materials, all areas should be scraped, sealed, and painted after any damaged wood is repaired.
-This is a routine maintenance item.
+Peeling paint, weathered and/or rotted wood and cracked or missing caulking were present on the exterior of the home.
+In order to preserve the life of the exterior surfaces and materials, all areas should be scraped, sealed, and painted after any damaged wood is repaired and any areas of cracked or missing caulking resealed to help prevent moisture intrusion.
+These are routine maintenance items.